logzio/logz-docs/_source/logzio_collections/_log-sources/intercom.md

 Deploy this integration to ship Intercom events from your Intercom account to Logz.io using webhooks.

-**Before you begin, you'll need**: an active account with Intercom
+**Before you begin, you'll need**: an active account with Intercom.

 <div class="tasklist">

 ##### Create an Intercom developer app

-1. Login to your Intercom account.
+1. Log in to your Intercom account.

 2. Navigate to the [Developer hub](https://app.intercom.com/a/apps/_/developer-hub) and select **New app**.